d6u/routility/README.md

 ### `navTo([path]) -> state|null`

 Navigate to target URL.

-If called without arguments, will return current state.
-(Refer to [Structure of `state`](#Structure of `state`) section to learn what the `state` object will look like.)
-If hit a redirect route, it will go directly to the redirect target path, and only return the final `state` object.
-It will return `null` if `path` matches no route.
+- If called without arguments, will return current state.
+- If hit a redirect route, it will go directly to the redirect target path, and only return the final `state` object.
+The final state object will contain two additional properties, `redirectTo` and `redirectFrom`.
+(Refer to [Structure of `state`](#structure-of-state) section to learn what the `state` object will look like.)

 ``` js
 navTo(); // return current state, no effect on url